Here's a note from Pat:

 Vet gave me 2 options, suggesting we start with Heartguard.
 He has been on Trifexis since I have had him.

 I read that the fast kill drug may or may not be available?
 And that dog has to be crated for up to 9 months.

 I work and worry i wont be able to take care of him.
 And then he may die passing the worm anyhow.
 I cannot afford to leave him at vet for extended time.

+Should i just put him to sleep?
 How do you keep a dog from exercising?
 Is my dog infectious to other dogs?
 Does he need to be kept inside all the time?